PietJ95/Enterprise-Linux-1920/report/03-fileshare-report.md

 Setting up basic automated installation for all upcoming servers

 ## Test plan
+- Open a terminal in the root directory of this project
+- Bring up the machine with `vagrant up pr011`
+- Connect to the machine with `vagrant ssh pr011`
+- Run the following command and verify that all tests pass

+        sudo /vagrant/test/runbats.sh

 ## Procedure/Documentation

 Issue with vsftp remote connection using curl: